Are you tired of losing international customers due to currency limitations?

 However, there is good news!

-You can add the option to change the currency at the checkout by using a WooCommerce currency switcher plugin.
+You can add the option to change the currency at checkout by using a WooCommerce currency switcher plugin.

 Table of Contents

-Among these top plugins, we recommend FOX Currency Switcher.
 It offers excellent features and allows you to add a currency switcher at checkout for free, making it a great option for enhancing the user experience.

 🔔 Note: The free version is enough to add the option to change currency on the checkout page in your WooCommerce store.